The Pied Pipers: Origins

-Chicago quartet
+Formation of the Pied Pipers quartet

-While in Los Angeles, the group was reduced to a quartet: Jo Stafford, her then-husband John Huddleston, and Chuck Lowry from the original eight, and Billy Wilson.
-They were getting little work, however, and were on the threshold of disbanding when they received a call from Tommy Dorsey (in Chicago).
-Dorsey said he could not afford to hire eight Pipers but would be happy to have them join him if they could cut the number down to a quartet.
-As they had already done that, and with only one unemployment check remaining, they were happy to comply.
+While in Los Angeles, the group was on the threshold of disbanding when they received a call from Tommy Dorsey in Chicago who said he could not afford to hire eight Pipers.
+Instead, he would have them join his orchestra under the condition they cut the number of members down to a quartet.
+The group eagerly agreed.
+The quartet afterwards consisted of members Jo Stafford, her then-husband John Huddleston, and Chuck Lowry from the original eight, as well as a new addition: Billy Wilson.

 In 1939, they moved to Chicago, with Clark Yocum, who had played guitar and sung for Dorsey, replacing Wilson.
 Although Paul Weston left Dorsey to become Dinah Shore's music director about that time, he was to figure in the fortunes of the group again.

 In 1940, Dorsey hired another vocalist, Frank Sinatra, who had previously sung in a quartet, The Hoboken Four, and later with Harry James' orchestra.
 Sinatra and the Pipers teamed to record a major hit, "I'll Never Smile Again", in that year.
 The group had twelve more chart hits with Dorsey, ten of them with Sinatra.
-Also, Jo Stafford herself had a solo hit, "Yes Indeed", in 1941.
+Also, Jo Stafford herself had a solo hit, "Yes Indeed" in 1941.